 - 1. Spill Prevention.
-To reduce the potential for spills, the following practices shall be implemented: - Clearly label all containers that contain potential pollutants. - Store and transport liquid materials in appropriate containers with tight fitting lids. - Place drip pans underneath containers, fittings, valves and any other area where materials are likely to spill or leak. - Use tarpaulins, ground cloths or drip pans in areas where materials are mixed, carried and applied to capture any spilled materials. - 2.
-Spill Plan.
-The Resource Management, Bellefields and Golf course facilities shall implement site specific spill plans to address small spills and leaks.
+To reduce the potential for spills, the following practices shall be implemented: - Clearly label all containers that contain potential pollutants. - Store and transport liquid materials in appropriate containers with tight fitting lids. - Place drip pans underneath containers, fittings, valves and any other area where materials are likely to spill or leak.

+- Use tarpaulins, ground cloths or drip pans in areas where materials are mixed, carried and applied to capture any spilled materials. - Spill Plan.
+The Resource Management, Bellefields, and Golf course facilities shall implement site specific spill plans to address small spills and leaks.
 These plans shall be updated annually and posted at appropriate points in the building, such as loading areas, product storage areas and waste storage areas.
-The spill plan shall include the following information: - Facility description including the address and telephone number, the nature of the facility and the general types of chemicals used. - Names, addresses and telephone numbers of designated spill response employees who are responsible for implementing the spill cleanup. - Site drainage plan showing locations of storage areas for chemicals, storm drains and other relevant drainage or materials information. - Description of the emergency cleanup and disposal procedures.
+The spill plan shall include the following information: - Facility description including the address and telephone number, the nature of the facility and the general types of chemicals used. - Names, addresses and telephone numbers of designated spill response employees who are responsible for implementing the spill cleanup. - Site drainage plan showing locations of storage areas for chemicals, storm drains and other relevant drainage or materials information. - Description of the emergency cleanup and disposal procedures. - Names and telephone numbers of agencies to contact in the event of a spill. - 3.
+Spill Cleanup Kits.
+Spill cleanup kits shall be stored near areas with a high potential for spills so that they are easily accessible.
+The spill kit contents must be appropriate to the types and quantities of materials stored or otherwise used at the facility and refilled when materials are used.
+Spill kits may include the following items: - Absorbent pads - Sorbent booms - Absorbent granular material (e.g. kitty litter) - Personal protective equipment (e.g. latex gloves, safety goggles) - Thick plastic garbage bags - Drain cover - 4.
+Spill Cleanup & Disposal.
+To minimize release of pollutants into the storm drainage system, the following procedures shall be implemented when there is a spill: - Immediately report spills that involve potentially flammable or hazardous substances to the Bellevue Fire Department.
+Notify the Utilities 24-hour Emergency Response Line (425-452-7840) that an illicit discharge has occurred. - Immediately evaluate whether the illicit discharge can be safely contained or prevented from entering the drainage system and/or receiving waters.